 Every day we are bombarded with news of controls that failed and the unexpected and often catastrophic results that occur when they do.
-A social engineering penetration test can identify these situations before then occur in an uncontrolled environment.
+A social engineering penetration test can identify these situations before they occur in an controlled environment.
 However, the results are only as good as auditor you pick to conduct the work.

 When you are picking the auditor for this sort of work, be sure to consider the reputation of those that are conducting the work as well as their experience and knowledge.
 Consider the types of services you need in order to truly test your company and feel out the auditor.
 Don’t be afraid to ask a lot of questions.

 Get a clear picture of the methodology and practices of the company you are considering.
 What information, research or tools have they contributed about social engineering?
 Can they truly simulate a viable and realistic attack that will identify the areas that need to be secured?

 Some companies run a few automated tools and track how many clicks targets make on phishing emails or malicious websites and claim that is a social engineering audit.
 Keep in mind to be a real audit they must simulate the actions of a malicious social engineer.

 It is not an easy job but it is imperative to make sure you choose the best social engineering company to fit your needs.
 Think of it this way, if you were sick and needed to see a doctor would you want to choose just any doctor?
 If you had a serious illness and wanted/needed to root out the problem you would want the best.
 A doctor with a world renowned reputation, a doctor that has a track record of being the best and a doctor that has demonstrated real actual expertise in their field, not one that just wrote papers and talked to other doctors.